Birth After Cesarean Mentoring

 Location: my office at TruLiving Birth Center (321 13th St. SE, Menomonie WI).

-Virtual option: Zoom is also available for people outside my service range or with barriers to travel, but I encourage in-person sessions where possible.
+Virtual option: Zoom is also available for people outside my service range or with barriers to travel.

 *Fees do not cover time spent outside of sessions reviewing medical records.